PostHog/posthog.com/contents/blog/hipaa-compliant-analytics.md

 ## What is the impact of HIPAA on product analytics?

 Most product analytics tools require you to send your captured data to a third party system where the data is stored outside of your control.
-This is a problem under HIPAA, but there are two common ways remain compliant:
+This is a problem under HIPAA, but there are two common ways to remain compliant:

-1. [**Anonymize the data**](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html#standard): This involves either removing all traces of protected health information, including but not limited to email addresses, phone numbers, IP addresses, URLs, etc. Or following an expert determination to limit the data shared in such a way that the statistical risk of identifying an individual is mitigated.
+1. [**Anonymize the data**](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html#standard): This involves either removing all traces of protected health information, including but not limited to email addresses, phone numbers, IP addresses, URLs etc., or following an expert determination to limit the data shared in such a way that the statistical risk of identifying an individual is mitigated.
-2. **[Sign a Business Associate Agreement (BAA)](https://www.hhs.gov/hipaa/for-professionals/covered-entities/sample-business-associate-agreement-provisions/index.html)** with your provider: This is essentially a contract with your provider that ensures they are compliant and jointly liable for the protection of your data.**
+2. **[Sign a Business Associate Agreement (BAA)](https://www.hhs.gov/hipaa/for-professionals/covered-entities/sample-business-associate-agreement-provisions/index.html)** : This is essentially a contract with your provider that ensures they are compliant and jointly liable for the protection of your data.**

-The downsides with these two solutions are:
+There are downsides to these two solutions:

 1. **Anonymization**: You can easily limit the data so much that it becomes meaningless and makes it impossible to perform standard and critical analyses of your product and users.
 There's no point reducing the data to an unusable state.
-2. **Business Associate Agreement: Business Associate Agreements are often expensive and/or require you to pay for a higher tier of product than you actually require.**
+2. **Business Associate Agreement**: Business Associate Agreements are often expensive and/or require you to pay for a higher tier of product than you actually require.

 PostHog offers a third approach without either of these downsides: hosting the product analytics systems yourself.